gchowell/SubEpiPredict-Toolbox/README.md

     <li>plotting the AICc values, relative likelihood, and evidence ratio of the top-ranked models,</li>
     <li>generates forecasts of the top-ranked models</li>
     <li>gnerates ensemble forecasts based on the top-ranked models</li>
+    <li>plotting the forecasting performance metrics of the top-ranked models and the ensemble models, </li>
     <li>plotting the effective reproduction number derived from the top-ranked models.</li>

 </ul>